lshpaner/eda_toolkit/source/usage_guide.rst

     :type id_colname: str
     :param num_digits: The number of digits for the unique IDs.
     :type num_digits: int
     :param seed: The seed for the random number generator.
-Defaults to None.
+Defaults to ``None``.
     :type seed: int, optional
     :param set_as_index: Whether to set the new ID column as the index.
-Defaults to True.
+Defaults to ``False``.
     :type set_as_index: bool, optional

     :returns: The updated dataframe with the new ID column.